 Ali Nazik is one of the most famous Kebab varieties of Gaziantep city.
 It is made with smoked eggplant, garlicky yogurt, skewered ground beef, and/or cubed lamb meat.
 This delicious combination is generally served with pilaf and/or lavash aside.

-As I mention in my previous posts, Gaziantep city is the most exciting city of Turkey with its food spectrum.
-The city is in UNESCO Cities of Gastronomy list.
-So, it is not surprising that this delicious Kebab variety native to Gaziantep city.
+As I mentioned in my previous posts, Gaziantep city is the most exciting city in Turkey with its food spectrum.
+The city is on the UNESCO Cities of Gastronomy list.
+So, it is not surprising that this delicious Kebab variety is native to Gaziantep city.

 The Story of Ali Nazik Kebab

 Where to eat Ali Nazik Kebab in Gaziantep?

 If you go to Gaziantep city, you will see that there are two variations of Ali Nazik Kebab.
 One is made with ground beef and the other one is made with cubed lamb meat.
-In Gaziantep city, some restaurants are offering the both variations either separate or combined.
-So, it is up to you which to prefer, but I definitely suggest you to taste the both one.
+In Gaziantep city, some restaurants are offering both variations either separate or combined.
+So, it is up to you which to prefer, but I definitely suggest you taste both versions.

 When it comes to Ali Nazik Kebab, Imam Çağdaş and Aşina restaurants are the two most famous restaurants in Gaziantep city.
-The both restaurants are offering the both versions of Ali Nazik Kebab.
-So if you are going to stay more than 2 to 3 days, I suggest you to stop by at the both restaurants to taste different kebab varieties besides Ali Nazik Kebab.
+Both restaurants are offering both versions of Ali Nazik Kebab.
+So if you are going to stay more than 2 to 3 days, I suggest you stop by at both restaurants to taste different kebab varieties besides Ali Nazik Kebab.